 - Stringent network security controls

 Make company networks difficult for threat actors to detect and penetrate.
 This must be thought from an attacker’s perspective and ensuring that a layered protection approach is followed.
-It involves reducing the attack likelihood, reducing the lateral movements, reducing the impact of an attack, and the ability to recover quickly.
+It involves reducing the attack likelihood, the lateral movements, the impact of an attack, and the ability to recover quickly.

 - End-to-end Encryption

 Ensure all your confidential and sensitive data are strongly encrypted and subject to end-to-end encryption methods during data in transit.
 Sensitive data protection often requires good security and privacy controls in the eyes of the law.
 Organisations must be prepared to deal with the adverse situations in case of data exposure, leaks or data breaches and how to act and report such activities.